 There are three options available to tackle the feral cat challenge:

-- implementation of a spay/neuter programme combined with controlled feeding stations to achieve stable, mature and non-reproductive populations.
+- Implementation of a Trap, Neuter, and Release (TNR) program combined with controlled feeding stations to achieve stable, mature and non-reproductive populations.

 While few would agree with the “do nothing” approach, a number of people advocate the euthanasia option.
 In CATs experience, mass eradication is ineffective.
 If all the food sources that support a feral cat population are not removed when trapping and euthanasia take place (and they usually aren’t), then a new population of feral cats and/or stray cats will quickly fill the vacuum.

-Ethically, one must question a position that favours the euthanasia of feral cats, whose existence is the direct result of human carelessness and neglect
+Ethically, one must question a position that favors the euthanasia of feral cats, whose existence is the direct result of human carelessness and neglect

 CATs volunteers man a 'hotline' that receives calls from residents and business owners about areas where feral cats can be found.
 CATs traps the feral cats, neuters ("fixes") them and returns them to the place where they were trapped.
 CATs encourages residents to feed the fixed cats to reduce the occurrence of scavenging and foster territorial behaviour that may discourage the intrusion of other cats into that area.
 To avoid cats being re-trapped, the vet notches the left ear which serves as an indicator that the animal is already altered.